Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### IAM Deployment Permissions

-The following is the least privileged IAM permissions for deploying the connector.
+The following is the least-privileged IAM permissions for deploying the connector.

 ```json
 {